25thOliver/confluent-cloud-London-Transport-/README.md

 This filters the stream to show only buses heading to Victoria.

 *Screenshot placeholder: ksqlDB query console in Confluent showing filtered bus arrivals.*

+## 5. Real-World Use Cases of Apache Kafka
+Kafka's strength lies not just in its technical design but in its widespread adoption across industries.
+From social networks to ride-hailing platforms and financial services, Kafka has become the backbone for real-time data processing

+### 5.1 LinkedIn: Real-Time Activity Feeds
+Kafka was originally born at LinkedIn to address challenges with scaling activity streams and operational data pipelines.
+Today, LinkedIn uses Kafka to power:

+Activity feeds (profile views, likes, shares).

+Log aggregation across microservices.

+Operational metrics to monitor platform health.

+LinkedIn’s Kafka deployment spans trillions of messages per day, making it one of the largest and most mature streaming infrastructures in the world (Kreps et al., 2011).

+Cited: Kreps, J., Narkhede, N., & Rao, J. (2011).
+Kafka: a Distributed Messaging System for Log Processing.
+LinkedIn.

+### 5.2 Case Study:A Kenyan Tier 1 Bank**
+In Kenya, Tier 1 banks like KCB Group and Equity Bank handle millions of digital transactions daily through mobile money(M-Pesa Integration), online banking, and agency networks.
+These institutions face unique challenges:
+- **Mobile-first customer base** with high transaction volumes.
+- **Integration with fintechs** and mobile network operators.
+- **Regulatory oversight** from the Central Bank of Kenya(CBK).

+By leveraging Kafka, a Kenyan Tier 1 Bank can:
+- Stream mobile transactions in real-time for fraud detetction.
+- Provide real-time customer nofifications(SMS/USSD) for deposits, withdrawals, or loans.
+- Enables seamless integration with M-Pesa APIs, ensuring that money moves between walles and bank accounts without lag.
+- Build analytics dashboards for branch and agent performance, powered by Kafka + ksqlDB.

+Cited: Confluent Blog – “Kafka in Banking and Financial Services”; CBK reports on digital banking adoption.

+## 6. Conclusion
+Apache Kafka has proven itself as more than just a messaging system; it is the backbone of real-time data infrastructures across industries.
+From powering LinkedIn’s social feeds to enabling fraud detection and mobile payments in Kenyan banks, Kafka continues to redefine how data is captured, processed, and acted upon at scale.

+Through the hands-on example of streaming bus arrival from the TfL API into Confluent Cloud, we saw how easy it is to build a practical real-time pipeline: fetching extrenal data, publishing it into a Kafka topic, consuming the events, and querying them with ksqlDB.
+Screenshots of the producer, consumer, and Confluent UI further illustrate that Kafka is not just theoritical, it is accessible to practitioners and learners today.